Duane's hypothesis: Classical diffractor

 A classical diffractor is devoid of quantum character.
 For diffraction, classical physics usually considers the case of an incoming and an outgoing wave, not of particle beams.
 When diffraction of particle beams was discovered by experiment, it seemed fitting to many writers to continue to think in terms of classical diffractors, formally belonging to the macroscopic laboratory apparatus, and of wave character belonging to the quantum object that suffers diffraction.

 It seems that Heisenberg in 1927 was thinking in terms of a classical diffractor.
-According to Bacciagaluppi & Crull (2009), Heisenberg in 1927 recognized that "the electron is deflected only in the discrete directions that depend on the global properties of the grating."
+According to Bacciagaluppi & Crull (2009), Heisenberg in 1927 recognized that "the electron is deflected only in the discrete directions that depend on the global properties of the grating".
 Nevertheless, it seems that this did not lead him to think that the collective global properties of the grating should make it a diffractor with corresponding quantal properties, such as would supply the diffracted electron with a definite trajectory.
 It seems, rather, that he thought of the diffraction as necessarily a manifestation of wave character belonging to the electron.
 It seems that he felt this was necessary to explain interference when the electron was detected far from the diffractor.
 Thus it seems possible that in 1927, Heisenberg was not thinking in terms of Duane's hypothesis of quantal transfer of translative momentum.
 By 1930, however, Heisenberg thought enough of Duane's hypothesis to expound it in his textbook.

 Quantum diffractor

 A quantum diffractor has an essentially quantum character.
 It was first conceived of in 1923 by William Duane, in the days of the old quantum theory, to account for diffraction of X-rays as particles according to Einstein's new conception of them, as carriers of quanta of momentum.
-The diffractor was imagined as exhibiting quantum transfer of translational momentum, in close analogy with transfer of angular momentum in integer multiples of Planck's constant.
+The diffractor was imagined as exhibiting quantum transfer of translational momentum, in close analogy with transfer of angular momentum in integer multiples of the Planck constant.
 The quantum of translational momentum was proposed to be explained by global quantum physical properties of the diffractor arising from its spatial periodicity.
 This is consonant with present-day quantum mechanical thinking, in which macroscopic physical bodies are conceived as supporting collective modes, manifest for example in quantized quasi-particles, such as phonons.
 Formally, the diffractor belongs to the quantum system, not to the classical laboratory apparatus.